open-toolchain/tekton-catalog/container-registry/sample-docker-dind-cluster/README.md

 # Docker In Docker (DIND) Kubernetes Cluster Hosted task example usage
 The `sample-docker-dind-cluster` sub-directory contains an `event-listener-dind-cluster` EventListener definition that you can include in your Tekton pipeline configuration to run an example usage of the `execute-in-dind-cluster-task` and `vulnerability-advisor-task`.

+It also contains a `dind-cluster-no-resources` EventListener definition which is the providing the same example but without the needs to define PipelineResources for image as it uses the task's parameter `image-url` to provide the information

 **Note:** this sample also relies on the clone-repo task to clone the application to containerize.

 1) Create or update a toolchain to include: